Tesla lifts Nasdaq to record high

-June 23 (Reuters) - The Nasdaq rose to an all-time high on Wednesday, fueled by a rally in Tesla Inc (TSLA.O), with investors cheering data that showed a record peak for U.S. factory activity in June.
+(Reuters) - The Nasdaq rose to an all-time high on Wednesday, fueled by a rally in Tesla Inc, with investors cheering data that showed a record peak for U.S. factory activity in June.

 The “high level of today’s surveys will provide some confirmation for the Fed that the time to begin taking its foot off the accelerator is not far away,” said Jai Malhi, global market strategist at J.P.
 Morgan Asset Management.